What is Remote Work? A Complete Guide for Teams

 Another challenge for companies is adjusting management styles and tactics to accommodate the realities of a distributed workforce.
 Managers who were used to judging productivity and performance by the "butt-in-seats" method will find that approach is no longer effective.

 Many managers struggle to figure out the best way to manage their remote teams.
-This is mainly because many workplaces were forced to adapt to remote work very quickly.
 Over-management and mistrust of employees are common with remote work.
 It also contributes to toxic work culture, employee stress, and ultimately turnover.

 To ensure efficient remote work, managers should set up expectations for how and when their teams should communicate.
 For example, setting up weekly check-in questions for meetings for their team in addition to more standard communication methods like emails and virtual meetings.